Group Visit FAQs

 The museum has a requested contribution of $3 for children and $5 for adults, but does not charge admission.
 Typically, groups that book school programs as part of their visit do not make an additional museum contribution unless they are able to do so.
 Groups that do not book programs are encouraged to make a contribution as outlined above.

 Contributions to the museum can be made at the Visitor Services information desk at the main entrance of the museum.
-Payment can be cash, check or credit card.
-Checks should be made out to the KU Natural History Museum.
+Payment can be cash, credit card or check (made out to the KU Natural History Museum).
 Visitor Services can provide receipts for contributions upon request.

 Here is a list of frequently requested contact numbers: